Consensys/mythril/README.md

 $ pip3 install mythril
 ```

+If you plan to analyze Solidity code you'll also need the [native version of solc](http://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html#binary-packages).
+Solcjs is not supported.

 ## Security analysis

 Run `myth -x` with one of the input options described below to run the analysis.
 This will run the Python modules in the [/analysis/modules](https://github.com/b-mueller/mythril/tree/master/mythril/analysis/modules) directory.